 Being back here, I consider whether it will reignite my passion for writing this particular novel, but conclude that the fire of it has never left me.
 As dramatic as it sounds, my debut novel, Light Weaver, took more from me than I’ve probably ever shared.
 It took my time and the roof over my head, and I’ve been navigating the aftermath of that experience.
-Although I made a start on this Scottish based novel, the business of living has stolen the hours needed to continue.
+Although I made a start on the second novel, the business of living has stolen the hours needed to continue.

 I may write more fiction at some point, but other writing and projects inspire and feed me better right now, and I’m joyful and at peace with where I am.
 Being here again brings me to this sense of clarity.

 So here, in November’s embrace, I meditate on the ever-changing light.
 I sing and dance.
 I sit by the water listening to its secrets.
-I let memories surface – memories of my dad, my earth family and friends, and of the wonderful moments forever being created with Fen.
+I let memories surface – memories of my dad, my family and friends, and of the wonderful moments forever being created with Fen.
 I allow my eyes to fill and my heart to overflow.
 But mostly, I’m present – absolutely present – aware of the gift of this precious space in nature.